 Can I republish one of your stories?

-Yup.
+Yes.
 Unless otherwise noted, you can republish our articles and graphics (but not our photographs) for free.
 You just have to credit us and link to us, and you can’t edit our material or sell it separately.
 If you’re republishing online, you have to include all links.
 We’re licensed under Creative Commons, which provides the legal details.
 (The license says “no commercial use.”
 We’re fine with ads appearing on the same page as republished stories, but you can’t resell the stories or sell ads specifically targeted to them.)
-If you have questions, contact our general manager, Richard Tofel.
+If you have questions, contact our president, Richard Tofel.

 Are you hiring?